lachlanc/py-ardx/public/content/eprimer.md

 ## Diode
 ![Diode](../images/parts/DIOD-01.jpg "Diode")
 ### What it Does:
 The electronic equivalent of a one way valve.
 Allowing current to flow in one direction but not the other.
+Has a voltage drop typically 0.7V
 ### No. of Leads:
 2
 ### Identifying:
 Usually a cylinder with wires extending from either end (and an off center line indicating polarity).
 ### Things to watch out for:
-Will only work in one direction (current will flow if end with the line is connected to ground)
+Will only work in one direction (current will flow if end with the line is connected to the less positive voltage )
 ### More Details:
 http://ardx.org/DIOD
 ### Exercises